How to Exfoliate Body Skin to Reduce Strawberry Legs

 Step 1: Soften Skin in Warm Water (5+ minutes)

 Soak legs in warm water to soften dead skin and open pores.
-This makes exfoliation more effective and less irritating.
-Don't use hot water—it strips natural oils and dries skin.
+This makes exfoliation gentler and more effective.

 Step 2: Apply Exfoliant to Damp Skin

 For physical scrubs: Apply a quarter-sized amount to damp skin.
-Turmeric body scrubs add anti-inflammatory benefits while exfoliating.
+Turmeric body scrubs add calming benefits while exfoliating.

 For chemical exfoliants: Apply to clean, damp skin and let sit for the directed time (usually 2-10 minutes).